AarushThapa/meandguitar/README.md

-# 1st Semester static website project using HTML, CSS, and Jqeury.
+# Static website project using HTML, CSS, and Jqeury.